SandroCODTEC/Meeting-Timer/README.md

 > Your translation suggestion is subject to our license agreement and is not binding.

 See our  [license](LICENSE) and [privacy policy](POLÍTICA%20DE%20PRIVACIDADE).

+This App was designed by Edinei Feitosa, Brazil.